pressody/pressody-conductor/README.md

-# PixelgradeLT Conductor
+# Pressody Conductor

-Custom WordPress plugin to hold the CONDUCTOR-entity logic for Pixelgrade LT (client-side).
+Custom WordPress plugin to hold the CONDUCTOR-entity logic for Pressody (client-side).

 ## About

-Deliver a smooth, secure existence for a PixelgradeLT WP Site.
+Deliver a smooth, secure existence for a Pressody WP Site.
 This should be used as a MU plugin.

 ## Development